 Designing a Trust if Asset Protection is Your Goal

-When designing a trust with asset protection in mind, it is crucial to understand the mechanisms that can help shield trust assets from creditors and other claims.
-Most estate planning documents include a spendthrift provision , which prevents beneficiaries from transferring their interest in the trust and restricts creditors from accessing those assets.
-However, spendthrift protections are not absolute.
-Depending on the trust’s provisions and administration, creditors may still find ways to reach trust assets.
+When designing a trust with asset protection in mind, it is important to understand the mechanisms that can help shield trust assets from creditors and other claims.
+While many estate plans include a spendthrift provision, which prevents beneficiaries from transferring their interest in the trust and restricts creditor access, these protections are not absolute.
+A poorly drafted or administered trust can still expose assets to claims.

 So how is it possible to shore up a trust’s asset protection?
-This article explores a few strategies that can maximize asset protection benefits of a trust.
+This article explores proven strategies for maximizing the protective benefits of an asset protection trust in Texas and North Carolina.

 Key Strategies for Strengthening Asset Protection in A Trust